atc-project/atomic-threat-coverage/scripts/atc_visualizations/README.md

 query: '\path\'
 ```
 * `language` is language used for query.
 Usually it's lucene or kuery (lucene by default)
+* `columns` are the fields which are visible inside dashboard

 | Field               | Available values            |
 |---------------------|-----------------------------|